emmt/LazyAlgebra.jl/README.md

 ### General mappings

 A `Mapping` can be any function between two variables spaces.
-Assuming upper case Latin letters denote *mappings*, lower case Latin letters denote *variables*, and Greek letters denote *scalars*, then:
+Using Householder-like notation (that is upper case Latin letters denote *mappings*, lower case Latin letters denote *variables*, and Greek letters denote *scalars*), then:

 * `A*x` or `A⋅x` yields the result of applying the mapping `A` to `x`;